 Call Lexington Law now to learn more: (800) 220-0084

 Should I contact or pay Nationwide Credit, Inc.?

-The best way to handle this is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like Nationwide Credit, Inc. for millions of clients nationwide.
+The best way to handle this is to work with a credit repair professional.
+They delete millions of negative items every year from companies like Nationwide Credit, Inc. for millions of clients nationwide.

 Will Nationwide Credit, Inc. sue me or garnish my wages?

 In their attempt to collect a debt, a collection agency may resort to litigation.
 However, if you work with a law firm like Lexington Law, you have nothing to worry about.
 They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Nationwide Credit, Inc. again.